 Uncertain global economic conditions, particularly in light of the COVID-19 pandemic, could adversely affect our business.
-Negative global economic trends, such as decreased consumer and business spending, high unemployment levels and declining consumer and business confidence, pose challenges to our business and could result in declining revenues, profitability, and cash flow.
+During the COVID-19 pandemic, some of the effects of which are still ongoing, there have been ongoing negative global economic trends, such as decreased consumer and business spending, higher than normal unemployment levels and declining consumer and business confidence.
+All of these issues have posed challenges to our business and could result in declining revenues, profitability and cash flow.
 Although we continue to devote significant resources to support our brands, unfavorable economic conditions may negatively affect demand for our products.
 Our most price-sensitive customers may trade down to lower priced products during challenging economic times or if current economic conditions worsen, while other customers may reduce discretionary spending during periods of economic uncertainty, which could reduce sales volumes of our products in favor of our competitors' products or result in a shift in our product mix from higher margin to lower margin products.